 The transit group was made to lie down on the ground with their chests facing down.
-One of the three policemen took out his radio and left a message which the respondent felt was a call for more police officers to attend the scene, and soon after another four more vehicles arrived at the spot of apprehension.
+One of the three policemen took out his radio and left a message which the respondent thought was a call for more police officers to attend the scene, and soon after four more vehicles arrived at the spot of apprehension.
 According to the respondent, all the vehicles were white police vans each having two Hungarian police officers on board.

 “They beat me badly.
 I still have pain in my spinal cord and ribs.”

-Afterwards, the transit group was put into the police vehicles and driven inside Hungarian territory to an unknown location (described by the respondent as a barren land), located some minutes drive after crossing the second fence.
+Afterwards, the transit group was put into the police vehicles and driven inside Hungarian territory to an unknown location (described by the respondent as a barren land), located some minutes drive from the second fence.
 The transit group was offloaded from the Hungarian police vehicles and sorted into small groups of approximately five.
 Each of these smaller groups was put in one Hungarian police van.

 The respondent asked to access the toilet but was denied.